 Yes.
 SmoothSkin uses the same IPL technology used in salons across the world to achieve outstanding results.
 The professional products, however, allow a trained therapist to use much higher energy levels than the home use IPL products in the market today.
 This just means that you may need to top-up more often to maintain your results.
 The trade off?
 You can use SmoothSkin in the comfort of your own home, in front of the tv, maybe even with a good cuppa or glass of wine (or both!).

 SmoothSkin technology is harmless to the skin as long as it’s suitable for your skin tone and is used as instructed in the product manual.
-Before you buy a SmoothSkin device, we advise that you check our skin tone chart using the image below, or find more info here.
+All SmoothSkin products are FDA cleared.
+Before you buy a SmoothSkin device, we advise that you check our skin tone chart using the image below.

 All SmoothSkin devices contain integrated UV filters to protect your skin against harmful rays and the skin tone sensor on the handset prevents the system from flashing if it does not detect a valid skin tone.

-SmoothSkin devices have been developed with safety at the forefront and are safe to use for eyes without the need for eye protection.
+SmoothSkin devices have been developed with safety at the forefront, are FDA cleared and are safe to use for eyes without the need for eye protection.
 Saying that, some users do find the flash bright and prefer to wear sunglasses or sun-safe goggles during treatments.
 This is absolutely ok, and completely up to you.
 You can also make sure you use SmoothSkin in a well lit room, to reduce the perceived brightness of the flash.

 When using the device, we recommend you look away from the handset when firing onto your skin.
 The system is fitted with a safety feature to prevent firing into the air, however, you should never attempt to fire on to or close to the eye itself.